A Manual for Domestic Violence Attorneys & Advocates Helping Survivors Obtain Protection Orders

 - Does an animal—a pet, service animal, or support animal—live in your home?

-- Has your abuser ever harmed your pet or threatened to harm your pet?
+- Has your abuser ever harmed your pet or threatened to harm this animal?

 - Where is your pet right now?